-Investment properties and chattel mortgage properties The Bank assesses impairment on its non-financial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Investment properties and chattel mortgage properties

+The Bank assesses impairment on its non-financial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The factors that the Bank considers important which could trigger an impairment review include the following:

-- results;

-- business; and

-- significant negative industry or economic trends.
+- significant underperformance relative to expected historical or projected future operating results: - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.